ai6k/SourdoughWatch/README.md

 # SourdoughWatch

-SourdoughWatch is a hardware + software project that monitors the health of a sourdough starter using an Arduino Giga R1, sensors, and a 3.2" ILI9341 TFT display.
-It tracks temperature, humidity, rise activity, and feeding cycles, and shows everything on a simple, easy-to-read screen.
+SourdoughWatch is a hardware + software project that monitors the health of a sourdough starter using an Arduino Giga R1 or Sparkfun Thinng Plus, sensors, and a 3.2" ILI9341 TFT display (Giga R1 only).
+It tracks temperature, humidity, rise activity, and feeding cycles, and shows everything on a simple, easy-to-read screen/webserver.

 The electronics are mounted in a 3D-printed wide-mouth mason jar lid.

-Replace NETWORK_SSID and NETWORK_PASS if you want prometheus metrics served direclty from the Giga R1.
+Replace NETWORK_SSID and NETWORK_PASS if you want prometheus metrics served direclty from the Giga R1/Thing Plus.

-Replace NTFY_URL if you want alerts sent via ntfy (https://ntfy.sh/)
+Replace NTFY_HOST, NTFY_PORT and NTFY_PATH if you want alerts sent via ntfy (https://ntfy.sh/)

+If you have a different DNS (maybe Pi-Hole), replace DNS1_STR.

 ---